TiagoMA90/digital-nomads/README.md

 <img src="media/readme_img/overviewpanel.png" alt="Overview">

-- If a User created an account, but did not make any Posts, even though made Comments.
-The User profile still remains inactive.
+- If a User created an account, but did not make any Posts, even though made a Comment.
+The User profile remains inactive.
 This compels users to Post.

 <img src="media/readme_img/usernopostspanel.png" alt="User no Profile">